internetarchive/iaux-search-service/README.md

 Internet Archive Metadata is expansive and nearly all metadata fields can be returned as either an array, string, or number.

-The Search Service handles all of the possible variations in data formats and converts them to native types.
+The Search Service handles all of the possible variations in data formats and converts them to their appropriate types.
 For instance on date fields, like `date`, it takes the string returned and converts it into a native javascript `Date` value.
 Similarly for duration-type fields, like `length`, it takes the duration, which can be seconds `324.34` or `hh:mm:ss.ms` and converts them to a `number` in seconds.

 There are parsers for several different field types, like `Number`, `String`, `Date`, and `Duration` and others can be added for other field types.